leepatpl/RepData_PeerAssessment1/PA1_template.md

 ### Are there differences in activity patterns between weekdays and weekends?

-1. Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day.
+#### Create a new factor variable in the dataset with two levels - "weekday" and "weekend" indicating whether a given date is a weekday or weekend day:

 We create a new factor named "whichday" as follows: